 All students must be covered by health/medical insurance before practicing in the clinical settings.
-A copy of the current insurance policy and/or card will be maintained in the Nurse Management Wellness Center and/or the PTA Program Department student file.
+A copy of the current insurance requirement and/or card will be maintained in the Nurse Management Wellness Center and/or the PTA Program Department student file.
 The student must assume responsibility for all medical expenses incurred as a result of any type of exposure to infectious agents or injury incurred in any campus setting or clinical/lab setting.
-The cost of the insurance policy is at the student's expense and it is the student's responsibility to keep the policy current throughout the program.
+The cost of the insurance requirement is at the student's expense and it is the student's responsibility to keep this requirement current throughout the program.
 Failure to do so will result in the inability to perform the clinical affiliation.
 Missing the clinical affiliation due to not providing evidence of medical insurance will be counted as an unexcused clinic absence and could result in a failing grade for the clinical affiliation and dismissal from the program.
-See Section V Student Health for more details a.
-All students must be covered by liability insurance before practicing in the clinical settings.
-A copy of the current insurance policy will be maintained in the PTA Program Department student file.
-The cost of the insurance policy is at the student's expense, and it is the student's responsibility to keep the policy current throughout the program.
-Failure to do so will result in the inability to perform the clinical affiliation.
-Missing the clinical affiliation due to not providing evidence of
+See Section V Student Health for more details.